Detail Page

 • Jazz Theory & Improvisation I - 712A

-The Jazz Theory & Improvisation I course is designed for the jazz musician who wants to have a better understanding of the language of jazz.
-The student will learn the essentials of jazz music through analysis, ear training, and performance.
+The Jazz Theory & Improvisation course is designed for the jazz musician who wants to have a better understanding of the language of jazz.
+The student will learn the essentials of jazz music through analysis, ear training, and performance with emphasis on improvisation.
+Through hands on learning, students will demonstrate knowledge of typical jazz chords/progressions, jazz scales, form, and styles.
+In addition, the

 • Music Composition - 715

 The Music Composition/Arranging course investigates arranging and composing techniques.
 Students will compose, arrange, and conduct several compositions as part of the course.
-The course will expose strategies and techniques for effective writing.
+The course will expose strategies and techniques for effectively writing for all the various ensembles and instruments within them.
+In addition to learning traditional methods of composing and notation, students will be exposed to composing through a sequencing program.

 • History of Jazz - 716